 Out of the 290 available Linux distributions, 131 are derived from Debian, and 58 are developed from Ubuntu code.
 This demonstrates how much these two distros dominate the Linux community.

 After Linux Mint vs. Ubuntu comparison article, Today, I have another Linux comparison review for you all, this time between Debian vs Ubuntu.
 Hopefully, by the end of this article, you will better understand which one would be best suited for your needs.
 I’m going to discuss both the similarities and differences between Ubuntu and Debian so that you can better understand which one is right for you.

 If you’re looking for a strong alternative to Microsoft’s Windows or Apple’s macOS, Linux Debian and Ubuntu are your best bets.
 In addition, if you are thinking about changing your operating system, we have a list of the Best Linux Distributions and an editorial selection of the Best Linux Software.

 1. Debian vs. Ubuntu: Basic Foundation

-Debian is one of the original Linux distros developed in 1993, and Ubuntu is a fork of Debian, and the first release of Ubuntu was in 2004.
-Every six months, Debian releases a testing branch, and Ubuntu adopts the latest packages from the Debian unstable branch.
+Debian is a Linux distro that was created in 1993, and Ubuntu was created as a Fork of Debian, which was first released in 2004.
+Every six months, Debian releases a testing branch, and Ubuntu adopts the newly updated packages from the Debian unstable branch.

 2. Release Cycle

-Unlike Debian, Ubuntu follows a strict release schedule.
-It also provides a regular point release every six months and an LTS – Long Term Support release after two years.
-Ubuntu starts making its regular point release from the testing branch of Debian, and LTS is supported for five years.
+Unlike Debian, Ubuntu has a release schedule that it follows strictly.
+It also provides point releases every six months and LTS (Long Term Support) releases after two years.
+Ubuntu started by making its regular point releases from the testing branch of Debian, and LTS has been supported for five years.

 3. Installation Process